 John Neeleman focuses his practice on complex commercial litigation, class actions, antitrust and trade litigation, and professional malpractice litigation.
 He regularly represents clients in federal and state courts and federal, state, and local administrative agencies, and provides advice and counsel to corporate clients and business owners in matters involving varied and complex factual and legal issues.
 As a commercial litigator focusing on complex matters, Mr. Neeleman has tried cases and won large plaintiff verdicts and defense verdicts for businesses in state and federal courts in Washington and Alaska.

 Mr. Neeleman has successfully represented clients in proceedings before state and federal administrative agencies.
 He has litigated the entire panoply of federal and state Constitutional law issues regularly facing business owners including, but not limited to, those arising under the Due Process, Equal Protection, and Interstate and Foreign Commerce clauses, and the First, Fifth, and Fourteenth amendments of the U.S. Constitution.

 Prior to joining the firm, Mr. Neeleman was a shareholder in a large Seattle law firm.

-Mr. Neeleman was recognized as a “Top Lawyer” for Business/Commercial in 2010 by Seattle Metropolitan Magazine.
-He is AV Preeminent® rated by Martindale-Hubbell.*
+Mr. Neeleman was recognized by The Best Lawyers in America® in 2021 for Commercial Litigation.
+He was recognized as a “Top Lawyer” for Business/Commercial in 2010 by Seattle Metropolitan Magazine.
+Mr. Neeleman is AV Preeminent® rated by Martindale-Hubbell.*